PassbirdCo/MetaKeepCodeSamples/admin-apis/README.md

 - `addApiKey.js`: Script to add a new API key to your app.
 - `deleteApiKeys.js`: Script to delete API Keys of your app.
 - `manageAppPolicy.js`: Script to manage the policies of your app.
+- `getAppLogs.js`: Script to get API logs of your app.
+- `getAppStats.js`: Script to get statistics (like total api calls, users, etc.) of your app.
+- `getAppTransactionHistory.js`: Script to get the list of transaction history of your app.

 ## Running the scripts